Before I Tell You About The Best Places To Eat In Haldwani, Kathgodam, and Mukteshwar…

-Shama Restuarant: This shop is a classic example of Pareto principal; two (or max three) dishes must be responsible for their 80% of the business.
+This is apparently one of the best restaurants in Haldwani.
+Old-timers swear by it.
+It is a classic example of the Pareto principle; two (or max three) dishes must be responsible for 80% of the business.
 The fact that it is next to the Bus Station makes it commercially far more successful as compared to all other options in the city.

-Recommendation: Chicken Kali Mirch, Butter chicken, Chciken curry
+Recommendation: Chicken Kali Mirch, Butter chicken, Chicken curry

 Meal for two: Rs.500

 Address: Main Market Road, Near Jain Mandir, Haldwani, Uttarakhand 263139

 One of the oldest shops in Haldwani, Standard’s Sweets is your go-to place for everything ‘sweet’.
 It is less likely to be recommended by a fellow traveler (even though it ranks #1 on Tripadvisor), but this is what comes up when you prod a local chap for ‘hidden gems’.
 This could be because it is not located on the easily-approachable Bareilly-Nainital road and is tucked within the folds of the city.
 Also, before I go ahead with reviewing this one, two disclosures are in order:

 - I am NOT the right person to be reviewing a sweet shop simply because I do not like sweets AT ALL (barring some; bitter chocolate cake, vanilla tea cake with barely any sugar, rasgulla because I can squeeze out the sweetness).
 When I am the one who is cooking/baking, I have to make an effort to remember to put ‘normal’ amount of sugar.

 - My childhood friend’s best friend’s family owns this shop.
 I wish she owned a paani-poori thela instead.

 For Standard’s Sweets, I suggest that you stick to sweets, or their ‘navratri thali’ if you happen to be in the city during navratri.